Are You Listening?

 I was a terrible listener. -Lisa Goldberg

-It wasn’t until God humbled me and showed me–through so many others with failures in the Bible–that I was a sinful human.
-I was going to continue to make mistakes. (and that God has already forgiven me!)
+It wasn’t until God humbled me and showed me–through examples of human failure in the Bible–that I was a sinful human.
+I was going to continue to make mistakes.
+(And-whew!-God has already forgiven me!)
 Gradually, I started to see what Steve had been trying to tell me for so many years.
 But I needed God’s help to see it.

 When we are a true follower of Jesus, we see things differently.